Safecast/GeoSense/README.md

 	$ node manage.js list-collections

-To receive more information about a specific action, pass `help` followed by the action name to the CLI, for instance:
+To receive more information about a specific action, pass `help` as the first argument, followed by the action name.
+For instance:

 	$ node manage.js help import